Deportes

 Are bananas a good source of carbohydrates during exercise?

 Yes.
-A medium banana (~118 g) provides approximately 27 g of carbohydrates, a mix of sucrose, glucose, and fructose — all readily absorbed during exercise.
-Bananas also supply ~422 mg of potassium and ~32 mg of magnesium, supporting electrolyte balance.
-Their main limitation is portability for running; they work excellently for cycling and transition zones in triathlons.
-USDA FoodData Central lists a medium banana at 26.9 g total carbs.
+A medium banana (~118 g) provides approximately 27 g of carbohydrates — a mix of sucrose, glucose, and fructose, all readily absorbed during exercise.
+Bananas also supply ~422 mg of potassium.
+Their main limitation is portability for running; they work excellently for cycling and triathlon transition zones.
+(USDA FoodData Central lists a medium banana at 26.9 g total carbs.)

 Can I use regular food instead of gels during exercise?

 Yes, with caveats.
-Solid food requires more GI processing and blood flow to digest, which competes with working muscles.
-At intensities above ~75% HRmax, many athletes experience reduced gastric emptying, making solid food less reliable.
-At moderate intensities (long bike rides, ultras), real food works well: dates, rice cakes, boiled potatoes, and PB&J cut into small pieces are widely used by endurance athletes.
-Liquids and semi-solid gels are preferred during high-intensity efforts.
+Solid food requires more GI processing and blood flow to digest, competing with working muscles.
+At intensities above ~75% HRmax, many athletes experience reduced gastric emptying.
+At moderate intensities (long bike rides, ultras), real food works well: dates, rice cakes, boiled potatoes, and PB&J. Liquids and semi-solid gels are preferred during high-intensity efforts.